TIPS FOR HOSTING AN EVENT

 7. TRADE TRACKABLES AND SWAG

-GIFF merchandise will be available in the Geocaching Shop and from certain international distributors beginning summer 2017.
+GIFF merchandise is available in the Geocaching Shop and from certain international distributors.
 Some hosts decide to purchase swag items such as GIFF stickers or trackables to give away to attendees.

 Popcorn is probably one of the most common foods associated with movie nights.
 Why not provide some for your guests?
 Get creative with the popcorn containers, or make a popcorn bar full of different toppings, so that people can customize their snacks!